MoserMichael/my-notes/dev-gotchas.md

 - any reasonable person is aware of the fact that the impact of the message is controlled by the owner of the platform
 - any reasonable person is aware of the fact that his speech will be held against him, that may happen - whenever the weather turns bad.

+... but now i see that it doesn't serve me any purpose, and my attention is their currency - so I am literally feeding the trolls, as they are all trolling for attention.
+Sp now i know for sure that there is [no point](https://www.youtube.com/watch?v=264BO4SKXn4) in taking part in any of these online discussions.

 A clever person is there for the news, not in order to provide any unwarranted feedback (you won't be able to change anything in any way)

 (i guess this repo will still hold my thoughts, protected by the fact that those in charge will not care about my scribble)

-... but now i see that it doesn't serve me any purpose, and my attention is their currency - so I am literally feeding the trolls, as they are all trolling for attention...

 (now let's see i i can follow all this through.
-So far i have always crawled back to online forum participation - upon the slightest provocation, but then i was scribbling more on Facebook due to the pandemic and the pandemic is ... over)
+So far i have always crawled back to online forum participation - upon the slightest provocation, but then i was scribbling more on Facebook due to the pandemic and the pandemic is kind of ... over)

 ---23/02/23 07:08:35----------------------